mario-eth/soldeer/README.md

 Solidity development started to become more and more complex.
 The need for a package manager was evident.
 This project was started to solve the following issues:

-- git submodules in foundry are not a good solution for managing dependencies
+- git submodules in Foundry are not a good solution for managing dependencies
 - npmjs was built for the JS ecosystem, not for Solidity
 - github versioning of the releases is a pain and not all the projects are using it correctly

-## Installation (foundry)
+## Installation (Foundry)

-Soldeer is already integrated into foundry.
+Soldeer is already integrated into Foundry.
 You can use it by running the following command:

 ```bash
 forge soldeer [COMMAND]
 ```

-To check which version of Soldeer is packaged with your foundry install, run `forge soldeer version`.
+To check which version of Soldeer is packaged with your Foundry install, run `forge soldeer version`.

 ## Installation (standalone)